Redocly/redoc/README.md

 The tool outputs by default to a file named `redoc-static.html` that you can open in your browser.

-> [Redocly CLI](https://github.com/Redocly/redocly-cli/) does more than docs, check it out and add linting, bundling, and more to your API workflow.
+> [Redocly CLI](https://github.com/Redocly/redocly-cli/) does more than docs; check it out and add linting, bundling, and more to your API workflow.

 ### Add an HTML element to the page